plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_51.rst

       Module Products.ZCatalog.ZCatalog, line 518, in getpath
     KeyError: 487546660

-It is probably a good idea to set `CATALOG_OPTIMIZATION_DISABLED=1` when upgrading or migrating.
+It is a good idea to set `CATALOG_OPTIMIZATION_DISABLED=1` when upgrading or migrating.

 You can also force processing the queue directly in your code with: